-In fiscal year 2018, our named executive officers were eligible to participate in the health and welfare programs that are generally available to all full-time U.S.-based employees, including medical, dental, vision, life, short-term and long-term disability insurance, employee counseling assistance, flexible spending accounts and accidental death and dismemberment insurance.
+In fiscal year 2019, our named executive officers were eligible to participate in the health and welfare programs that are generally available to all full-time U.S.-based employees, including medical, dental, vision, life, short-term and long-term disability insurance, employee counseling assistance, flexible spending accounts and accidental death and dismemberment insurance.

-In addition, the named executive officers and all other eligible U.S.-based employees can participate in our tax-qualified 401(k) Plan.
+The named executive officers and all other eligible U.S.-based employees participate in our tax-qualified 401(k) Plan.
 Under the 401(k) Plan, all eligible employees can receive matching contributions from the Company of 2.5% of compensation contributed.
-Each employee under the age of 50 can contribute a maximum of \$18,500 during each calendar year, and each employee over the age of 50 can contribute a maximum of \$24,500.
-We do not provide defined benefit pension plans or defined contribution retirement plans to the named executive officers or other employees other than the 401(k) Plan, or as required in certain countries other than the United States, for legal or competitive reasons.
+Each employee under the age of 50 can contribute a maximum of \$19,000 during each calendar year, and each employee over the age of 50 can contribute a maximum of \$25,000.

-We adopted an employee stock purchase plan effective November 19, 2009 and commencing on July 3, 2010, under which named executive officers and all other eligible U.S.-based employees can elect, on a quarterly basis, to apply a portion of their cash compensation to purchase shares of our common stock at a 5% discount.
+The named executive officers and all other eligible U.S.-based employees can elect, on a quarterly basis, to apply a portion of their cash compensation to purchase shares of our common stock at a 5% discount under our employee stock purchase plan.
 An employee's total purchases in any year cannot exceed \$25,000 in value or 15% of his or her salary, whichever is less.
 Furthermore, an employee may not purchase more than 48 shares of common stock annually under the employee stock purchase plan.

-The 401(k) Plan, employee stock purchase plan and the other benefit programs allow us to remain competitive and enhance employee loyalty and productivity.
+The 401(k) Plan, employee stock purchase plan and the other benefits generally available to all other U.S.-based employees allow us to remain competitive and enhance employee loyalty and productivity.
 These benefit programs are primarily intended to provide all eligible employees with competitive and quality healthcare, financial contributions for retirement and to enhance hiring and retention.